wilson-inacio/Movie-Visualizations/README.md

 numpy: 2.3.2
 pandas: 2.3.2

+### Update

+Based on feedback, I decided to update the project with some visualizations to help understand the data and make the findings clearer.
+I'll also be adding some extra analysis of the data and adding some more bullet points to the conclusions at the end.

 ### The data

 The dataset I chose was downloaded from [kaggle.com](https://www.kaggle.com/datasets/ashishkumarjayswal/movies-updated-data/data).
-It contains a collection of movie-related data, gathered from various sources including IMDb, over 20 years, from 1980 to 2001.
+It contains a collection of movie-related data, gathered from various sources, including IMDb, over 20 years, from 1980 to 2001.

 ###  Conclusion